Brandon Sklenar

-Brandon Tyler Feakins (born June 26, 1990), known professionally as Brandon Sklenar, is an American actor best known for his roles in the films Mapplethorpe, Vice (both 2018), Midway (2019), It Ends with Us (2024) and Drop (2025).
-He is also known for his role as Spencer Dutton in 1923 (2022–25).
+Brandon Tyler Feakins (born June 26, 1990), known professionally as Brandon Sklenar, is an American actor best known for his roles in the films Mapplethorpe, Vice (both 2018), Midway (2019), It Ends with Us (2024), Drop, and The Housemaid (both 2025).
+On television, he is known for his role as Spencer Dutton in 1923 (2022–25).

 Early life and education

-Sklenar was born Brandon Feakins in Dover, New Jersey, and raised in Northern New Jersey.
-His parents are Bruce Feakins and Francine Sklenar, daughter of a former stage grip for the Metropolitan Opera House.
-Sklenar graduated in 2008 from Hackettstown High School and enrolled briefly at County College of Morris before heading out to California after two months, adopting his mother's surname for acting purposes.
-He moved to Los Angeles, working odd jobs until he was signed by a manager at the age of 20.
+Brandon Sklenar was born Brandon Feakins in Dover, New Jersey, and was raised in Northern New Jersey.
+His parents are Francine Sklenar, daughter of a former stage grip for the Metropolitan Opera House, and Bruce Feakins.
+Sklenar graduated in 2008 from Hackettstown High School and enrolled briefly at County College of Morris.
+After two months, he moved to California, adopting his mother's surname for acting purposes.
+He moved to Los Angeles and worked odd jobs; at age 20, he was signed by a manager.

 Career

 Sklenar made his professional film debut in the 2011 film Cornered.
 The following year, he appeared in the television series Dating Rules from My Future Self.
 He then appeared in the film Chance, in 2014, the NBC comedy series Truth Be Told, in 2015, the films Hunky Dory and Bella Donna, and the television series Fall into Me, in 2016, a lead role in the American-Japanese horror film Temple and the Fox sitcom series, New Girl, in 2017.